riclolsen/OSHMI/README.md

 - Strong focus on UX and High Performance HMI / ISA101 compatible graphics.
 - Redundant mode of operation, dual server/ ?n? clients.
 Unlimited points, clients, monitors and viewers.
 - Easy configuration with plain text files.
-- IEC 60870-5-104 (QTester104), DNP3, MODBUS and ICCP protocol drivers.
+- IEC 60870-5-104 (QTester104), DNP3, MODBUS, OPC UA/DA and ICCP protocol drivers.
 Can connect to IEC61850 devices using protocol converters.
 - The client web interface can be accessed by modern IOS, Android devices or by an HTML5 browser.
 - Please notice that OSHMI does NOT function by itself as a protocol gateway!

 Some Features:
 - Screen Viewer: full-graphics, vector based, lossless zoom (SVG).
-Amazing Vega Charts Engine.
+Amazing Vega charts engine.
 Scale great graphics from the cellphone to the video-wall.
 - Events Viewer: millisecond resolution; can operate with field time tags or local time tags; 2 stage acknowledgement/elimination; historical mode.
 - Tabular Viewer: point list shown filtered by substation and bay.
 - Alarms Viewer: displays alarms, with filters by substation and priority.